cpursley/walex/README.md

 Send subscribed events to one or more webhooks.
 WalEx supports the [Standard Webhooks](https://www.standardwebhooks.com) spec via the [webhoox](https://github.com/cpursley/webhoox) library (which can also be used to receive webhooks in Elixir).

-#### EventRelay (Recommended)
+#### EventRelay

 If you need something more durable and flexible than webhooks, check out [EventRelay](https://github.com/eventrelay/eventrelay).
-If you don't know Elixir and prefer a simple yaml configuration-based approach, you can use [eventsql](https://github.com/eventrelay/eventsql) (WalEx under the hood) to send events to EventRelay.

 In EventRelay, you'll need to create a topic matching what's in the WalEx destinations config.
 So, if your event_relay_topic is called _todos_ (usually this is the database name), then your topic name in EventRelay should be `todos`.
 Here's how to do it via grpcurl: